 Introduction

-Why do some scars turn red?
-What are the factors that influence their appearance and how can these rednesses be effectively reduced?
+Why do some scars become red?
+What factors influence their appearance and how can these redness be effectively reduced?

 In this article, we will explore the causes of scar redness, the healing phases, as well as the best strategies to prevent and treat them.

-From sun protection to moisturizing care, including dietary supplements for beautiful skin, discover all the solutions to promote optimal healing and achieve calm and even skin.
+From sun protection to moisturizing care, including dietary supplements for beautiful skin, discover all the solutions to promote optimal healing and regain calm, even-toned skin.

 Summary